 5. A piece of advice on how to turn the car safely

 Turning is a pretty essential skill, but it's not easy, especially for newbies.
 At places with signs allowing you to cross the road, turn on the turn signal early.
-When approaching the place where you can turn, look both ways before entering the road, and when you have room to turn, slowly steer the wheel the direction you want to go and start accelerating gradually to go the speed limit.
-In streets where we need to turn in the middle of the road, it is necessary to watch and find a position to turn around with the least impact on traffic on the road.
+When approaching the area where you can turn, look both ways before entering the road, and when you have room to turn, slowly steer the wheel the direction you want to go and start accelerating gradually to go the speed limit.
+In streets where we need to make a U-turn in the middle of the road, it is necessary to watch and find a position to turn around with the least impact on traffic on the road.

 6. Be steady when driving

 Don't be distracted, and don't use your phone while driving.
-When going through junctions and intersections, you should pay attention to read signs to not violate the Traffic Law.
+When going through junctions and intersections, you should pay attention and read signs to not violate the Traffic Law.
 Absolutely try your best not to tailgate larger vehicles, especially buses, because there are turns only for buses, where cars are not allowed and tailgating is also a traffic violation.

 Mental stability when driving is also important for drivers.
-You must be very comfortable and calm when operating the car.
-Because just a little carelessness can lead to unfortunate events.
+You must be very comfortable and calm while operating a car because just a little carelessness can lead to unfortunate events.